When you’re crunched for time, nothing beats a good boxed brownie mix. Here are 8 great ways to jazz them up!

 Coffee and chocolate are a natural combination.
-Adding ½ teaspoon of espresso powder to the dry brownie mix adds just a little “something” that jazzes up the deep chocolate flavor of the brownies.
+Add ½ teaspoon of espresso powder to the dry brownie mix.
+It adds just a little “something” that jazzes up the deep chocolate flavor of the brownies.

 I don’t think anyone would hate you for crumbling some chopped Reese’s peanut butter cups of brownie batter before baking.
 Same goes for M&Ms or whatever your favorite candy is.
 You could also press them into the brownies right when they get out of the oven.